soupslurpr/AppVerifier/CONTRIBUTING.md

 Before working on a feature, please make sure to discuss the planned implementation in the issue for the feature and get approval from @soupslurpr to ensure it meets the project's requirements.

-Contributions to the internal verification info database might not be accepted at this time.
+Contributions to the internal verification info database won't be accepted at this time.

 If you need help with development or have questions it's recommended to join the AppVerifier room on Matrix at https://matrix.to/#/#appverifier:matrix.org and ask for help there from [soupslurpr](https://github.com/soupslurpr),